AtChem/AtChem2/README.md

 The `atchem2` executable accepts several command line arguments to customize the location of the configuration, input and output directories, and of the shared library.
 More information on AtChem2, and detailed instructions on its installation, configuration and use can be found in the manual (`doc/AtChem2-Manual.pdf`) and in the GMD paper (see `CITATION.md`).

-A summary of the main commands, and additional information, is available on the [AtChem2 wiki](https://github.com/AtChem/AtChem2/wiki), together with a list of [known issues](https://github.com/AtChem/AtChem2/wiki/Known-Issues) and the suggested workarounds.
+The [AtChem2 wiki](https://github.com/AtChem/AtChem2/wiki) contains a summary of the instructions to install, compile, run and contribute to the development of Atchem2, together with additional information, a list of [known issues](https://github.com/AtChem/AtChem2/wiki/Known-Issues), and the suggested solutions or workarounds.